-In 2011, the Management Board once again saw a very solid performance from the MorphoSys Group.
-The majority of its Company goals have been met, with all business segments contributing to this positive development.
-Group revenues increased strongly compared to 2010 but remained slightly under initial expectations as a result of foreign exchange effects and the shift of individual milestone payments to 2012.
-In total, the MorphoSys Group showed top-line growth of 16% and remained profitable with an operating profit of €12.2 million.
-The financial situation of the Company remains very stable in 2011, with an equity ratio amounting to 86%, a cash position of €134.4 million and no financial debt.
+In 2011, the Management Board once again saw a very solid performance from the MorphoSys AG.
+The majority of the Company goals have been met, with all business segments contributing to this positive development.
+Revenues increased strongly compared to 2010 but remained slightly under initial expectations as a result of the shift of individual milestone payments to 2012.
+In total, MorphoSys showed top-line growth of 18% and remained profitable with an operating profit of € 10.8 million.
+The financial situation of the Company remains very stable in 2011, with an equity ratio amounting to 90%, a cash position of € 116.8 million and no financial debt.

 The highest value was once again generated by the Company's Partnered Discovery segment, with a technology milestone in MorphoSys's Novartis alliance playing a central role.
-Based on the positive financial performance of this business segment, MorphoSys could continue to invest in its proprietary product and technology activities, with an increase of R&D spending of 23% over the course of 2011.
+Based on the positive financial performance of this business segment, MorphoSys could continue to invest in its proprietary product and technology activities, with an increase of R&D spending of

+23% over the course of 2011.
 Despite increased investments in proprietary development, the Company showed solid operating profits.